Abhinandan-Kushwaha/sentence-comparison-based-on-meaning/README.md

-This website compares two sentences and displays "Same" if their meaning is similar, else it displays "Different"
+Compares two sentences based on their meaning using Javascript
 ## How It works

 ### 1. Tokenizing and Text pre-processing